My Story

 Powerful and life changing benefits

 These powerful and life changing benefits led me to train as a yoga and meditation teacher, as I wanted to help others to experience these things too.
 I began teaching weekly classes in Huddersfield and Leeds and I started looking into the idea of holding weekend retreats with my sister Helen (also a yoga teacher).
 Whilst searching online for possible venues I discovered a place called The Orange Tree, which seemed to me just what I was looking for.
-The venue was actually for sale, but at the time there was no way I could afford to buy it, so I settled for just running my weekend courses there.
+The venue was actually for sale, but at the time there was no way I could afford to buy it, and at the times the banks would not lend me the money so I settled for just running my weekend courses there.

 After 18 months, the centre was still on the market and so I decided to look into buying it.
-With some help from a financial advisor I was able to secure the bank loan I needed and in January 2011 my dream finally came true – I was the new owner of The Orange Tree.
+With some help from a financial advisor I was able to secure the bank loan I needed and in January 2011 my dream finally came true – I was the new owner of my dream retreat centre.

 From suffering to healing

 My story has been a journey from inner suffering to healing, to coming to know and live as my true self and to trust and follow my hearts inspiration.
-I live, teach and work here at The Tree with my wife Clare (pictured with me above) alongside manager and good friend Julie Donnelly and a fantastic and supportive team of staff and volunteers.
+I live, teach and work here at The Tree with my wife Clare alongside a fantastic and supportive team of staff and volunteers.
 Together we enjoy creating a relaxed and nurturing environment for our guests.

 Although I teach on most of the courses that we run, I still am – and always will be – a student.
 Although there may be marker stones along the way, I see the path of Enlightenment not as a final destination to be reached but more as an ever present journey of learning, growth, refinement, integration, expression and celebration that continues to unfold for the rest of our lives.
 I liken it to the same way that a tree goes through all the changes of the seasons, yet each year its roots grow a little deeper and its branches reach a little higher.